-GENERAL EDUCATION
+GENERAL EDUCATION - VOL CORE

-General education provides the foundation for successful academic study, for lifelong learning, and for carrying out the duties of local, national, and global citizenship.
-By building basic skills in communication, analysis, and computation, as well as broadening students' historical and cultural perspectives, the general education curriculum helps students acquire an understanding of both self and society, and thus contributes to their personal enrichment while enrolled and after graduation.
+General education provides students with the foundation for successful academic study, lifelong learning, and actively engaging in the duties of local, national, and global citizenship.
+The university's general education curriculum is designed to help students better understand themselves, human cultures and societies, the natural world, as well as contribute to their personal enrichment.